TheProgrammare/Tolza/README.md

   }
 }
 ```
-call with system
+calling
 ```
 player::>move((10.0, 20.0, 30.0), 5.0)
 ```

-# COP and function generic and function call
+# COP and Function Generics and Function Calls
 > Usage is the same as rust generic call type args
 > It's possible tu specify a generic in the args

 generic function call (turbofish used in calling)

-syntax:
 ```
 <name>::'<'type[, type, ...]'>'([<parameters>])
 ```
+e.g.
 ```
 add::<GNumeric, i32>(10, 20)
 ```